SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

 ### Configuring SmartEdit to work with Spartacus 3.2 or Newer

-The following steps are for configuring SmartEdit to work with Spartacus 3.2 or newer.
+The following steps are for configuring SmartEdit to work using the SmartEdit feature library.

 1. Build your Angular app, adding Spartacus libraries as normal.